EventStore/documentation/docs/clients/tcp/dotnet/21.2/quick-tour.md

 # Quick tour

-This is a quick tour into the basic operations with EventStoreDB using the TCP client.
+This is a quick tour into the basic operations with KurrentDB using the TCP client.
 We will look at creating a connection, appending an event and reading an event.

 ::: warning
 The TCP client is considered legacy.
 We recommend migrating to [the latest client](@clients/grpc/README.md).
 Check the [migration guide to learn more](migration-to-gRPC.md).